Care homes (residential and nursing care)

 Types of care home

 There is a range of care homes in Bromley for:

 - older people;

-- adults with learning disabilities;
+- people with learning disabilities;

-- adults with mental health problems;
+- people with mental health problems and

-- adults and older people with dementia.
+- people with dementia.

 Checking standards in residential care